 - Severe compression of the spinal cord causing progressive loss of nerve functions

-- Eroded spinal column structures caused by cancerous growth
+- Eroded spinal column structures caused by a cancerous growth

 In patients with chronic back pain who do not want surgery, there are other limited medical interventions to help reduce your pain.

 - Radiofrequency ablation, which helps to reduce chronic back pain by destroying the nerve that causes pain.
-It's normally reserved for patients with degenerative joint disease like arthritis.
+This is normally reserved for patients with a degenerative joint disease like arthritis.